FeehanG/ClickHouse/docs/en/operations/table_engines/mergetree.md

 **Column TTL**

 When the values in the column expire, ClickHouse replace them with the default values for the column data type.
-If all the column values in the data part become expired, ClickHouse deletes this column from the data part in a filesystem.
+If all the column values in the data part expire, ClickHouse deletes this column from the data part in a filesystem.

 The `TTL` clause cannot be used for key columns.

 **Table TTL**

-When some data in table expires, ClickHouse deletes all the corresponding rows.
+When data in table expires, ClickHouse deletes all corresponding rows.

-**Cleaning up of Data**
+**Removing Data**

-Data with expired TTL is removed, when ClickHouse merges data parts.
+Data with an expired TTL is removed when ClickHouse merges data parts.

-When ClickHouse see that some data is expired, it performs off-schedule merge.
-To control frequency of such merges, you can set [merge_with_ttl_timeout](#mergetree_setting-merge_with_ttl_timeout).
-If it is too low, many off-schedule merges consume much resources.
+When ClickHouse sees that data is expired, it performs an off-schedule merge.
+To control the frequency of such merges, you can set [merge_with_ttl_timeout](#mergetree_setting-merge_with_ttl_timeout).
+A low value may create many off-schedule merges, which can consume a lot of resources.

-If you perform the `SELECT` query between merges you can get the expired data.
-To avoid it, use the [OPTIMIZE](../../query_language/misc.md#misc_operations-optimize) query before `SELECT`.
+If you perform the `SELECT` query between merges, you may get the expired data.
+To avoid this, use the [OPTIMIZE](../../query_language/misc.md#misc_operations-optimize) query before `SELECT`.

 [Original article](https://clickhouse.yandex/docs/en/operations/table_engines/mergetree/) <!--hide-->